matteoram/surveycto_randomization_module/README.md

 For more information regarding the limitations of this approach, please refer to the technical brief.

-If you find a bug, or you would like to an improvement, please raise an issue through the issues tab above
+If you find a bug, or you would like to suggest an improvement, please raise an issue through the issues tab above